Staking

 1. You must install the Ethereum applications on your hardware wallet (and the Solana application if you wish to use a ledger as your Solana wallet.

-2. You must enable ‘blind signing’ and/or ‘contract interactions’ in the settings section of both the Ethereum and Solana applications on your hardware wallet prior to staking.
+- You must enable ‘blind signing’ and/or ‘contract interactions’ in the settings section of both the Ethereum and Solana applications on your hardware wallet prior to staking.

-3. To add your hardware wallet account to MetaMask, open the Ethereum application on your hardware wallet and connect it to your computer.
-Then, open MetaMask and select ‘connect hardware wallet’ from the top right hand menu.
-Then select the wallet address you would like to use (this is the address that must contain the POWR you want to stake and some ETH for transaction fees.
+- Select the wallet address you would like to use (this is the address that must contain the POWR you want to stake and some ETH for transaction fees)

-7. You will need to approve two transactions on your hardware wallet after pressing confirm on the MetaMask pop-up.
+6. You will need to approve two transactions on your hardware wallet after pressing confirm on the MetaMask pop-up.
 The first, is to approve the contract to access your POWR, and the second is the deposit of the stake.

-8. After your stake has finished depositing, you can now safely exit the page.
+7. After your stake has finished depositing, you can now safely exit the page.

 Unstaking with hardware wallets